 Our Medicare plan-related revenue is concentrated in a small number of health insurance carriers.
 The success of our Medicare-related health insurance business depends upon our ability to enter into new and maintain existing relationships with health insurance carriers on favorable economic terms.
-The concentration of our Medicare plan sales in a limited number of health insurance carriers makes us vulnerable to changes in carrier commission rates and changes in the competitiveness of our carriers' Medicare products.
-If our Medicare carriers reduce our commission rates, reduce the amount they pay us for advertising services, or the competitiveness of their products declines compared to original Medicare or the products of Medicare carriers with which we do not have a relationship, our business, operating results and financial condition would be harmed.
+The concentration of our Medicare plan sales in a limited number of health insurance carriers makes us vulnerable to changes in carrier commission rates, the amount they pay us for advertising services and the competitiveness of our carriers' Medicare products.
+We expect that a small number of health insurance carriers will account for a significant portion of our revenue for the foreseeable future and any impairment of our relationship with, or the material financial impairment of, these health insurance carriers could adversely affect our business, operating results and financial condition.

-We also may temporarily or permanently lose the ability to market and sell Medicare plans for our Medicare plan carriers.
-The regulations applicable to the business of selling health insurance are complex and frequently change.
+We may also temporarily or permanently lose the ability to market and sell Medicare plans for one or more of our Medicare plan carriers.
+The regulations applicable to the business of selling Medicare-related health insurance are complex and frequently change.
 We or the health insurance agents we employ have in the past, and may in the future, violate one or more of the many requirements imposed by CMS or state laws and regulations.
-A carrier may terminate our relationship for that or other reasons, or CMS may penalize health insurance carriers for certain regulatory violations by suspending or terminating the carrier's ability to market and sell Medicare plans for significant periods of time.
+A carrier may terminate our relationship for that or other reasons, or CMS may penalize health insurance carriers for certain regulatory violations by suspending or terminating the carrier's ability to market and sell Medicare plans.
 CMS also may require the carrier to terminate its membership and allow its members to move to other plans.
 Given the concentration of our Medicare plan sales in a small number of carriers, if we lose a relationship with a health insurance carrier to market their Medicare plans temporarily or permanently or if the health insurance carrier loses its Medicare product membership, our business, operating results and financial condition would be harmed.
 The agreements that we have with health insurance carriers to sell Medicare plans may be unilaterally amended or terminated by the carrier on short notice and the amendment or termination could adversely impact, or cause the termination of, the commission payments that we receive for selling their Medicare plans, including commissions on plans that we have already sold, which could materially harm our business operating results and financial condition.